stock

 Staffing and Training Depth

 Concierge onboarding requires specialists trained across benefits investigation, copay assistance programs, prior authorization pathways, and basic clinical support for specific therapy categories.
-Recruiting, training, and retaining that profile internally — at the volume and consistency required — is a sustained investment that most pharmacy operations teams are not structured to absorb.

 How Ameridial Delivers Concierge Onboarding at Scale